owenthereal/blog/posts/git/_posts/2012-01-13-ten-things-you-didnt-know-git-and-github-could-do.markdown

 [Hub](https://github.com/defunkt/hub) is the command line GitHub.
 It provides integration between Git and GitHub in command line.
-One of the most userful commands is creating pull request by just typing "**hub pull-request**" in your terminal.
+One of the most useful commands is creating pull request by just typing "**hub pull-request**" in your terminal.
 Detail of all other commands is available on its project [readme](https://github.com/defunkt/hub#commands).